DesperatePeter/starsector-advanced-weapon-control/README.md

 I usually push to the current feature-branch somewhat regularly.
 So feel free to check out/download the latest commit (just copy & paste the entire repository into a folder called AdvancedGunneryControl in your mods folder) and give me life feedback (you can DM me on Discord @Jannes#9184)

+On the off-chance that you want to support me financially, please don't :P My day-job pays enough to cover my living expenses.
+I believe there are better places where you can donate your money to, check out <https://fractalsoftworks.com/forum/index.php?topic=19739.0> for instance